dybzon/react-tetris-overlay/README.md

 ## Customization

-The `<Tetris />` component takes two optional props with the following default values:
+The `<Tetris />` component takes a few optional props with the following default values:

 ```
 gameDetailsDisplay = {